Bohdan-Khomtchouk/Biochat/desc.md

 where `k` is the BM25 parameter, the default value of which is chosen to be 1.2.

-Another approach to document representation implemented in Biochats is based on vector space models that use dense low-dimensional (vector
+Another approach to document representation implemented in Biochat is based on vector space models that use dense low-dimensional (vector
 size: 100-300) word vectors and combine them in some way into a same dimensional document vector.
 There are 2 approaches to obtaining the document vectors: by simple aggregation of the pre-calculated word vectors and by constructing the vector using an ML algorithm - see Paragraph vectors [3] or Skip Thought vectors [4].
-In Biochats, we chose to implement the aggregation approach using the PubMed word vectors [5] calculated with the word2vec algorithm [6].
+In Biochat, we chose to implement the aggregation approach using the PubMed word vectors [5] calculated with the word2vec algorithm [6].
 This is due to the availability of high-quality pre-trained vectors, lack of training